 - Click on the listed device to become wireless.

 - Check the box titled ‘Connect via network‘.

 At this point, Xcode 9 will establish a wireless connection to the selected device.
 When the little internet symbol shows up next the connected device as shown in the dialog screenshot, then the device (e.g., iPad) can be unplugged.
 Xcode 9 development now supports wireless development access to the selected device.
 Ths will be evident when selecting a device for build and run.

 Accessing app ‘Documents’ folder and files on the iPhone/iPad

 On iOS devices, an app’s folders and files are grouped into containers that resides in the app’s sandbox directory.
-This container and folder/file arrangement is depicted in the following diagram (ref: Apple File System Programming Guide).
+The containers and folder/file arrangements are depicted in the following diagram (ref: Apple File System Programming Guide).
 During installation of a new app, these containers are created.
 The data container consists of a set of top-level folders that the app can use to organize user app data with subfolders and files.

 Let’s assume the app you’re developing with Xcode writes a file to the ‘Documents‘ folder on an iPhone or iPad.
 How do you manually verify that a file was created within the ‘Documents‘ folder on an actual iOS device and that the contents are correct?

 The ‘Documents‘ folder and files aren’t directly accessible from the Mac after a test run of an app during an Xcode session.
 The trick is to download the data container as part of an app package from the iOS device to some selected folder on the Mac.